 The Drug Information Advanced Pharmacy Practice Experience (APPE) allows the student to provide drug information services to pharmacists and other healthcare professionals.
 Emphasis is placed on how to receive requests, collect background information, conduct a systematic search, and provide an evidence-based recommendation based on a critical analysis of medical literature.
 The student will develop a working knowledge of relevant practice resources as well as develop the ability to critically evaluate such resources.
-The student may also have the opportunity to become involved with the evaluation of drugs for formulary inclusion, quality assurance/drug usage evaluation activities, news publications, scholarly activities, and Pharmacy and Therapeutics Committee Support.P: Successful completion of all didactic coursework in the Pharm.D. curriculum.
+The student may also have the opportunity to become involved with the evaluation of drugs for formulary inclusion, quality assurance/drug usage evaluation activities, news publications, scholarly activities, and Pharmacy and Therapeutics Committee Support.
+This course is repeatable to a maximum of 10 credit hours.
+P. Successful completion of all didactic coursework in the Pharm.D. curriculum.